 Team building and ice-breaking activities are very important.
 They help build trust in teams and help progress team maturity.
 They can also reduce the risks of social threat and improve interpersonal awareness.

 Being able to deliver them is a helpful facilitation and meeting skill.
 A few specific activities we’ve written about include: Weekend Chairs, Birthday Ordering, Vegetable Introductions, Two Truths and a Lie, and the Questions Cocktail Party.

 Laughter and play are also great ways to help build a team.
 You can learn more about how playfulness helps teams in our podcast on the subject:

 The World of Work Project View

-This is a decent activity that brings some creative thinking, competition and physical activity to group events.
+The Tennis Ball Game Team Building Activity is a decent activity that brings some creative thinking, competition and physical activity to group events.

 Most teams will start by playing catch, roughly.
 They’ll stand in a circle and pass the object around as quickly as possible.
 At some point someone will realize that the group members simply need to touch the ball and that it needs to return to the person who starts with it.
 They’ll then probably try to achieve this by dropping the ball through a cluster of hands, with the person dropping it also stooping down to collect it.
 In this way, they’ll be able to complete the exercise in very little time at all.

-Overall we think this is a nice active activity, but it only works once with each group because once people know the secret, the puzzle, excitement and benefits of the activity are eliminated.
+Overall we think this is a nice active activity.
+But it only works once with each group because once people know the secret, the puzzle, excitement and benefits of the activity are eliminated.